mdjahidhasan009/JavaScript-Note/ES6.md

 In this example, if calculateArea is called without arguments, height and width are automatically set to 50 and 60, respectively.

-## Rest and Spread Parameters
-The `...` syntax allows functions to accept an indefinite number of arguments as an array (rest) and also enables the expansion of arrays and objects (spread).

 ```js
 const stringArray = [..."John Resig"];
 console.log(stringArray); // Outputs: ["J", "o", "h", "n", " ", "R", "e", "s", "i", "g"]